NTR153/Spring/springbootweb1/src/main/resources/static/readme.txt

-This location is default location for thymleaf css.
+This location is default location for thymeleaf css.
 Worked :)